InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 >
 > For the first round, this field is taken from the session_key_seed.
 >
-> For subsequent rounds, this field is set to the RoundKey which is
+> For subsequent rounds, this field is the previous rounds RoundKey
-> part of the DerivedKey structure, as defined in the next section.
+> field, which is taken from the DerivedKey structure defined in the
+> next section.

 MSK